rijinmk/guide-to-wifi-rpi3/README.md

 ```bash
 cd /etc/
 ```
-* In that there will be a folder named *wpa_supplicant*, Get into that folder.
+* In this folder there will be another folder named, *wpa_supplicant*, open the folder.
 ```bash
 cd wpa_supplicant
 ```
 * Here you have to edit the file named *wpa_supplicant.conf*
-* We are going to use terminals nano text editor to do that.
+* To do so, we use terminals nano text editor.
 * We have to be a Super User to make changes to this file, hence we have to use *sudo*
 ```bash
 sudo nano wpa_supplicant.conf